 Given most of the official calls are highly confidential in nature, it is imperative to have an application whose usage does not compromise your data.
 Microsoft Teams trumps here.

-Here is a flowchart which explains the same:
+Here is a flowchart that explains the same:

-Microsoft Teams addition of blurring or changing the backgrounds is just another addition which can induce many to shift from Zoom.
+Microsoft Teams’ addition of blurring or changing the backgrounds is just another addition that can induce many to shift from Zoom.
 It’s a Zoom alternative with the capabilities of a full-fledged team collaboration platform.